 - Consider applying DEET or Permethrin repellent to clothing/shoes.

 - After being outdoors check entire body carefully for ticks, as well as children, clothing, and pets.

-- Wash clothing and machine dry 1 hour at high heat.
+- Change clothing and machine dry your outdoor clothes for 20 minutes at high heat.

 Should you find a tick that has bitten you, remove by pulling gently at head with tweezers.

 Place the tick in a plastic bag or jar for diagnosis should you become ill.
-Consult you physician promptly if bitten.
+Ticks can be tested here.
+Consult you physician for further medical care.